-One of the most attractive attributes to using EPS geofoam blocks is its lightweight property.
-Its weight is approximately 1 percent of the weight of soil, yet the foam block is just as sturdy, if not more sturdy than traditional fill materials thanks to its high compression rate.
+One of the most attractive attributes to using EPS geofoam blocks is its lightweight structural fill material.
+Its weight is approximately 1 percent of the weight of soil, yet these high-density foam blocks are just as sturdy, if not more sturdy than traditional fill materials thanks to its high compression rate and compressive strength.
 When it comes to construction, a lighter weight fill material alternative like foam blocks can make all the difference.

 By incorporating geofoam, the lateral loads on building foundations and retaining walls is significantly reduced.
 EPS foam blocks are also ideal for slope stabilization because its lower weight alleviates the weight of a slope’s driving block.
 For buried utilities that require a fill material, geofoam blocks are often used because they don’t place an additional load on the utilities that are not designed to have extra weight on them.

 EPS geofoam can be used to create topography without adding significant load to the underlying structures and services.
 Things like roof gardens are extremely popular today and the underlying material to create a living roof like this is often an EPS foam product below soil.
 Things like golf courses, bridge abutments, ramp structures, embankments and even parks are created using EPS Geofoam as a lightweight fill material to achieve the desired elevations and shapes of the land.
 In addition to flexibility, EPS geofoam provides additional insulation to any roofing structure it is used on as well.